How to White Label a Website Project: <span>Step-by-Step</span>

 Functionality specification (be exhaustive)

-• E-commerce — products, payment gateways, shipping rules
+• • E-commerce — products, gateways, shipping

-• User accounts — registration, login, permissions
+• • User accounts — registration, permissions

-• All third-party integrations with API documentation
+• • All third-party API integrations & docs

 💡 Pro tip: Record a 10-minute Loom walkthrough of your Figma file alongside the written brief.
 This eliminates hours of back-and-forth questions.